MohamedAly8/4WW3/README.md

 - Animations present in Mobile view Menu Bar, Sign Up Page Form, Log in Page Form

+- The user location coordinates are displayed in the results page when you click the User icon.

 - Live server IP: http://18.116.139.109

 - The registration.html componenet is comprised of signup.html.
 A login.html is also present